 Data Engineering comprises all engineering and operational tasks required to make data available for analytics.
 This includes but is not limited to: Data Ingestion, Data Synchronization, Data Transformation, Data Models, Data Governance, Performance Optimization, Production orchestration

-While I don’t think that data engineering is explicitly for big data, you may notice that most data engineering job descriptions are associated with positions that deal with the more modern technologies.
-They are less associated with traditional big data ETL tools.
+While I don’t think that data engineering professionals deal solely with big data, you may notice that most data engineering positions are associated with more modern technologies.
+In fact, they are less associated with traditional big data ETL tools.

 Data ingestion involves getting data out of source systems and ingesting it into a data lake.
 A data engineer would need to know how to efficiently extract the data from a source, including multiple approaches for both batch and real-time extraction.

 Additionally, they need to know about both standard connections like JDBC and high-speed proprietary connections like TPT.

 Modern data engineering professionals should know how to deal with issues around incremental data loading, fitting within small source windows and the parallelization of loading data as well.

 Some consider this to be a subtask of data ingestion, but because data synchronization is such a big issue in the big data world since Hadoop and other big data platforms don’t support incremental loading of data, I have listed it separately.

 The Data Engineering professional needs to know how to detect changes in source data (CDC), merge and sync changed data from sources into a big data environment.
 For a more detailed discussion on this topic, read the incremental data synchronization section on a previous blog.

 This is the “T” in ETL and is focused on integration and transforming data for a specific use case.